Frequently Asked Questions¶

 Can I use Quantum Pipeline on Windows?

 The recommended environment is Linux.
-Windows users can run simulations through WSL2 with Docker Desktop. macOS supports CPU-only simulations (no GPU acceleration due to the NVIDIA CUDA requirement).
-Native Windows execution is not officially supported.
+Windows users can run simulations through WSL2 with Docker Desktop.
+MacOS supports CPU-only simulations (no GPU acceleration due to the NVIDIA CUDA requirement).
+Native Windows execution is not officially supported and only Linux is tested.

 How do I install GPU support?